Why Public Art?

 The Public Art Initiative is one of many programs aimed at enriching and revitalizing Springfield Avenue.
 The focus of the mural project is to honor the rich cultural diversity and inclusive nature of our community.
 We are seeking to enhance the vibrancy of Springfield Avenue by offering the public an opportunity to encounter artistic expressions based upon the theme: “Our Community…Looking Forward.”

-Interested artists can obtain the full RFP here: Springfield Avenue Public Art RFP – 2017 and should plan to submit the required materials as outlined in the RFP by January 31, 2018.
+Interested artists can obtain the full RFP here: Springfield Avenue Public Art RFP - 2017 and should plan to submit the required materials as outlined in the RFP by February 15, 2018 (extended from January 31).
 Photos of the installations locations can be found on our Facebook page here: Springfield Avenue Public Art Facebook Page.

 A selection committee comprised of creative professionals, community members and representatives from the SAP will choose the finalists based on their mural proposals.
 Final candidates will be compensated $150 each to submit and present their mural concepts to the selection committee during an in-person presentation and Q & A session.
 The SAP will have final approval of mural designs.